Gregorio Cortez

 Gregorio Cortez Lira (June 22, 1875 – February 28, 1916) was born in the state of Tamaulipas, Mexico on June 22, 1875 and became a folk hero to the border communities of the United States and Mexico.
 After an altercation in which he killed Sheriff W. T. (Brack) Morris, Cortez went on the run from the Texas Rangers for thirteen days.
 He became the target of the largest manhunt in U.S. history from June 14, 1901 to June 22, 1901.
 He was accused of murdering two sheriffs and finally convicted of horse theft.
+Later it was discovered there had been miscommunication.
+When asked, “if he had sold a horse” Gregorio’s brother responded with “No, I sold a Mare” in Spanish.
+Gregorio shot the sheriff in self defense after his brother was shot due to miscommunication then went on the run.

 Celebrated by fellow Mexican-Americans for his ability to evade the authorities, as well as his impassioned words in court, Cortez's life was converted into a legend by people on the Rio Grande border.
 This legend, which took shape in a popular song, the "Corrido de Gregorio Cortez," dramatized Cortez's fight against the authorities and transformed him into an inspiration for the Mexican-American border communities.
 This corrido (or border ballad), sung at local cantinas, resonated with its listeners, and ignited pride in the way of life on the border.
 The conversion of Cortez into myth was analyzed by Américo Paredes in his book With His Pistol in His Hand, which examines the many versions of this corrido as well as the story's historical basis in order to understand how an average man such as Gregorio Cortez was canonized into a folkloric hero inspiring border residents.
 Cortez's story was also depicted in the movie The Ballad of Gregorio Cortez, starring Edward James Olmos.